xescugc/jsmoo/README.md

     valid:    { is: 'rw', isa: 'boolean'},
     city:     { is: 'rw', isa: 'City' }, // Your types
-    even:     { is: 'rw', isa: isEven }, // Your custom validation });
+    even:     { is: 'rw', isa: isEven }, // Your custom validation
+    number:   { is: 'rw', isa: 'Maybe[number]' }, // Can be undefined or null
+  });

   const city = new City();